Home » Rome » Rome Colosseum tickets

 Rome’s Metro service (locals call it Metropolitana) goes around rather than through the ancient city.

-It has three lines – A Line (Red), B Line (Blue), and the newly inaugurated C Line (Green), which cross at Termini Central Station.
+It has three lines—the A Line (Red), the B Line (Blue), and the newly inaugurated C Line (Green)—which cross at Termini Central Station.

-On most routes, the trains run approximately every 5 to 10 minutes.
+On most routes, the trains run approximately every five to ten minutes.

 Colosseo station to Colosseum

-To reach the Colosseum by train, get on to Line B of the Rome Metro and get down at the Colosseo Metro station.
+To reach the Colosseum by train, take Line B of the Rome Metro and get down at the Colosseo Metro station.

-A quick five-minute walk will get you to Colosseum.
+A quick five-minute walk will get you to the Colosseum.
 Get Directions

 Tram to Colosseum

-Trams in Rome also start early – at 5.30 am and continue till midnight.
+Trams in Rome also start – at 5.30 am and continue till midnight.

 There are six active Tram routes in Rome, the most important being Line 3, Line 8, and Line 19.